open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

 Replace `<service-id>` with the ID for your service.
 This ID can resemble the following sample format: `workload-cpu2wiotp_${CPU2WIOTP_VERSION}_${ARCH2}`.

-- The path of Docker image in the service `deployment` field is incorrect.
+- The path of {{site.data.keyword.docker}} image in the service `deployment` field is incorrect.
 Confirm that your edge node can `docker pull` that image path.
 - The {{site.data.keyword.horizon}} agent on your edge node does not have access to the Docker registry that holds your Docker images.
-If the Docker images in the remote Docker registry are not world-readable, you must add the credentials to your edge node by using the `docker login` command.
+If the Docker images in the remote {{site.data.keyword.docker}} registry are not world-readable, you must add the credentials to your edge node by using the `docker login` command.
 You need to complete this step once as the credentials are remembered on the edge node.
 - If a container is continually restarting, review the container log for details.
 A container can be continually restarting when it is listed for only a few seconds or remains listed as restarting when you run the `docker ps` command.
 You can view the container log for details by running this command:

   ```bash